shaf-m/NutriSci/README.md

 # 🥦 NutriSci

 By Team Bravo | EECS 3311 — Summer 2025

 NutriSci is a Java-based desktop nutrition tracking app built using Swing, MySQL, and CNF 2015 data.
-It allows users to create personalized profiles, run nutrition queries (like "Vitamin C in apples"), and log meals for nutrient tracking — with support for visualizations and intelligent food recommendations coming soon.
+It allows users to create personalized profiles, log meals, analyze nutrient intake (like calories, carbs, iron, etc.), and visualize meal information — with support for smart food swaps and charts coming soon.

 ---

 ## ✅ Features

-- 📊 Load the **CNF 2015 dataset** (13 CSVs) into MySQL automatically
+* 📊 Load the **CNF 2015 dataset** (13 CSVs) into MySQL automatically
-- 🔍 Query nutrients in real food data (Java + SQL)
+* 🔍 Query real food nutrients and log meals with nutrient summaries
-- 👤 Create and manage **user nutrition profiles**
+* 👤 Create and manage **user nutrition profiles**
-- 🧑‍💼 Splash screen to select an existing user or create a new one
+* 🧑‍🎼 Splash screen to select an existing user or create a new one
-- ✏️ Edit profile attributes (height, weight, DOB, units)
+* ✏️ Edit profile attributes (height, weight, DOB, units)
-- 🔗 Foundation for meal logging, charting, and swap suggestions
+* 🍽️ **Log daily meals** and view calories, protein, fat, etc.
+* 📜 Meal history viewer with full nutrition breakdowns

 ---